-Here is a long list of free and fun things for kids to do in the Summer.
+100+ free and fun things for kids to do in the Summer.
 It works for any city and great for all ages.
-Find free movies, reading programs, crafts for kids and more to keep them busy and have fun together during the summertime when they’re off.
-Find a new activity and make new memories this year.
+Find free movies, reading programs, crafts for kids and more.
+These will keep them busy and make new memories that will last a lifetime.

 Start the summer by printing off the summer months from this printable monthly calendar and fill it with the activities your kids want to do.

-I usually start with the $1 movies and write down which ones we want to go to since they are only offered 2 days a week at specific times, then fill in the rest with camps I have scheduled for them….and then we add to the other days with things off this list.
+I usually start with the $1 movies and write down which ones we want to go to since they are only offered 2 days a week at specific times.

 Visit a local park